mccutcheonlab/FED_RT/README.md

 ##### Purchase the rest of the items needed in your experiment, e.g. usb camera, long USB cables, USB hub, DB25 cables, etc.

 #### 1️⃣ Get a Raspberry Pi
-##### As noted on our [shopping list](https://github.com/mccutcheonlab/FED_RT/blob/RTFEDPi/source/RTFED_SHOPPING_LIST.pdf), we used a Raspberry Pi 4 B model (4GB RAM version), and we recommend using the similar model since we have tested the system on this particular model.
+##### As noted on our [shopping list](https://github.com/mccutcheonlab/FED_RT/blob/RTFEDPi/source/RTFED_SHOPPING_LIST.pdf), we used a Raspberry Pi 4 B model (4GB RAM version), and we recommend using a similar model since we have tested the system on this particular model.
 You can visit the Raspberrypi ([webpage](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/)) to choose your location and online supplier to order the board.

 <div align="center">
   <img src="https://github.com/Htbibalan/FED_RT/blob/RTFEDPi/source/RTFED_Pi_Images/20241213_104636(1).gif" alt="RBPITOWER">